-UK among European states yet to reach COVID-19 peak: EU says
+UK among European states not yet on COVID-19 downward slope: EU says

-BRUSSELS (Reuters) - The head of the European Union agency for disease control said on Monday Britain was one of five European countries yet to reach the peak of its coronavirus outbreak, contradicting the British government’s line.
+BRUSSELS (Reuters) - The head of the European Union agency for disease control said on Monday Britain was one of five European countries yet to begin a downward trend in its coronavirus outbreak, contradicting the British government’s line.

 As of May 4, Britain had recorded nearly 190,000 coronavirus cases and almost 28,500 deaths.
 Only Italy in Europe has so far counted more deaths from COVID-19, the disease caused by the novel coronavirus.